cisagov/icsnpp-s7comm/README.md

 Copyright 2023 Battelle Energy Alliance, LLC

-Licensed under the 3-Part BSD (the "License");
+Licensed under the 3-Clause BSD License (the "License");
-you may not use this file except in compliance with the License.
+this file cannot be used except in compliance with the License.
-You may obtain a copy of the License at
+A copy of the License can be obtained at:

   https://opensource.org/licenses/BSD-3-Clause